vmware/terraform-provider-avi/website/docs/d/avi_albservicesconfig.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `app_signature_config` - Default values for application signature sync.
 Field introduced in 20.1.4.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `asset_contact` - Default contact for this controller cluster.
 Field introduced in 20.1.1.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `case_config` - Default values for case management.
 Field introduced in 21.1.1.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `feature_opt_in_status` - Features opt-in for pulse cloud services.
 Field introduced in 20.1.1.
 * `inventory_config` - Inventory configurations for pulse cloud services.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `ip_reputation_config` - Default values to be used for ip reputation sync.
 Field introduced in 20.1.1.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `mode` - Mode helps log collection and upload.
 Enum options - MODE_UNKNOWN, SALESFORCE, SYSTEST, MYVMWARE, BROADCOM.
 Field introduced in 20.1.2.
-Allowed in enterprise edition with any value, essentials edition(allowed values- salesforce,myvmware,systest), basic edition(allowed values- salesforce,myvmware,systest), enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
+Allowed in essentials (allowed values- salesforce,myvmware,systest), basic (allowed values- salesforce,myvmware,systest) edition.
 * `name` - Name of the albservicesconfig object.
 Field introduced in 30.1.1.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `polling_interval` - Time interval in minutes.
 Allowed values are 5-60.
 Field introduced in 18.2.6.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `portal_url` - The fqdn or ip address of the pulse cloud services.
 Field introduced in 18.2.6.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `saas_licensing_config` - Saas licensing configuration.
 Field introduced in 21.1.3.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `session_config` - Session configuration data.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `split_proxy_configuration` - Split proxy configuration to connect external pulse cloud services.
 Field introduced in 20.1.1.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `tenant_config` - Tenant based configuration data.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - Tenant uuid associated with the object.
 It is a reference to an object of type tenant.
 Field introduced in 30.1.1.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `use_split_proxy` - By default, pulse cloud services uses proxy added in system configuration.
 If it should use a separate proxy, set this flag to true and configure split proxy configuration.
 Field introduced in 20.1.1.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `use_tls` - Secure the controller to pulse cloud services communication over tls.
 Field introduced in 20.1.3.
-Allowed in enterprise edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, basic, enterprise with cloud services edition.
 * `user_agent_db_config` - Default values for user agent db service.
 Field introduced in 21.1.1.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `uuid` - Field introduced in 18.2.6.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `waf_config` - Default values for waf management.
 Field introduced in 21.1.1.
-Allowed in essentials edition with any value, basic edition with any value, enterprise, enterprise with cloud services edition.
+Allowed with any value in essentials, basic, enterprise, enterprise with cloud services edition.